15 Health Myths That Make Doctors Cringe

 A hypoallergenic dog is a perfect pet for sensitive folks

 “There is simply no such thing as a ‘hypoallergenic’ dog,” says Brian Modena, MD, Division of Allergy-Immunology at Scripps Health in La Jolla, California.
 This myth is based on the idea that it is the actual dog hair that causes allergies, so some dog breeds are designated as ‘hypoallergenic’ because they have low amounts of hair shedding.
 While these dogs may be easier on your carpets and black pants, they won’t be easier on your nose, because dog allergies are actually caused by microscopic proteins derived from the pet’s skin dander and saliva and carried through the air, he says.
-This myth is so rampant it topped our list of the 30 worst pieces of allergy advice docs have ever heard.
+That said, you should probably weight the pros and cons of your dog sleeping in bed with you.

 Some things are just too gross to talk about with your doctor